General Terms and Conditions of Sale of a2tec GmbH Hamburg

 1. all goods delivered shall remain our property (reserved goods) until all claims arising from the business relationship have been satisfied, irrespective of the legal grounds, including claims arising in the future or conditional claims (balance reservation).
 However, the balance reservation does not apply to advance payment or cash transactions that are processed step-by-step.
 In this case, the delivered goods remain our property until the purchase price for these goods has been paid in full.

-3. the buyer may only sell the goods subject to retention of title in the ordinary course of business under his normal terms and conditions and as long as he is not in default, provided that the claims from the resale in accordance with paragraph F / item.
-4 to 6 pass to us.
+3. the buyer may only sell the goods subject to retention of title in the ordinary course of business at his normal terms and conditions and as long as he is not in default, provided that the claims from the resale are transferred to us in accordance with paragraph F / clauses 4 to 7.
 He shall not be entitled to dispose of the reserved goods in any other way.

 4. the buyer’s claims from the resale of the goods subject to retention of title are already now assigned to us.
 They shall serve as security to the same extent as the reserved goods.
 If the reserved goods are sold by the buyer together with other goods not sold by us, the assignment of the claim from the resale shall only apply to the amount of the resale value of the reserved goods sold in each case.
 In the event of the sale of goods in which we have co-ownership shares pursuant to Paragraph F / Item.
 2, the assignment of the claim shall apply in the amount of these co-ownership shares.

 5. the buyer is entitled to collect claims from the resale until our revocation, which is permissible at any time.
-In the event of default in payment by the Buyer, we shall also be entitled to demand the return of the goods after the expiry of a reasonable grace period and to prohibit the resale and further processing of delivered goods.
+If the buyer is in default of payment, we are also entitled to demand the return of the goods after the expiry of a reasonable grace period and to prohibit the resale and further processing of delivered goods.
 The redemption is not a withdrawal from the contract.
 At our request, the purchaser is obliged to inform his customers immediately of the assignment to us – unless we do this ourselves – and to provide us with the information and documents required for collection.

 The buyer must inform us immediately of any seizure or other impairment by third parties.